Why wasn't Cubs closer Wade Davis on the mound at the end of the game?

 "Among a lot of our guys, he's a guy that makes contact," Maddon said of Almora.
 "It might not be a high average sometimes against a righty, but I thought he had a better chance of making contact."

-The irony is Almora has been a lightning rod of criticism for Maddon, as the popular player often gets taken out of games when a righty enters.
+The irony is Almora has been a lightning rod of criticism for Maddon, as the popular player often gets removed from games when a righty enters.
 His batting average rose throughout the season against righties, but he ended with just a .291 on-base percentage against them -- and a lower OPS (.711) than some of those lefties on the bench.

 "I'm always itching to bat," Schwarber said afterward.